 NPCC regularly schedules informational meetings for the purpose of meeting potential applicants and presenting more detailed information about the center.
 In the course of the interview process applicants are asked to submit a resume of educational and work experience, a letter describing intentions and goals for their internship, and two letters of reference (one from a current or past supervisor).

 We hold an open house and Informational meeting once monthly for perspective interns.
 If you are interested in knowing more about our internship program please email

 Please email to attend.
 Thanks for your interest.

-Applications for Fall 2017 and January 2018 will be accepted until positions are filled.
+Applications for January 2018 will be accepted until positions are filled.
 Please send your letter of intent, CV or resume, and 2 letters of reference from previous supervisors, professors or colleagues to: You will be notified once your application is received.